zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_13_en-US_FREE_WILL.md

 This is not a failure of our intervention.
 It is a **requirement** of respecting free will.

 If we could guarantee success, we would have eliminated genuine choice.
 The corridor would be a tunnel with no exits.
-That would not be guidance—it would be determinism.
+That would not be guidance, it would be determinism.

 We keep corridors open.
 They walk through.
 Sometimes they walk out.